joshchernoff/_joshchernoff.github.io/content_src/posts/2024/03-02-fuck-voting.md

 }
 ---

 I live in Oregon, I voted yes for messsue 110.
 It was the bill that decrimnilzed small ammounts of drugs and was meant to create more rehabs and treatment centers.
-Without even trying to address the issue my state is no undoing my vote.
+Without even trying to address the issue my state is now undoing my vote.

 https://olis.oregonlegislature.gov/liz/2024R1/Measures/Overview/HB4002